 Frugality isn’t about deprivation—it’s about directing your money toward what matters.
 Start with one habit, measure the savings, and stack from there.
 The more you automate and repeat the wins, the easier this gets.

 This content is for informational purposes only and not financial advice.
-Consult a professional before making financial decisions.
+Consult a qualified professional for guidance tailored to your situation.